Shanxi merchants: Business and culture legacy

 Shanxi merchants were active for more than five hundred years from the early Ming dynasty, creating centuries-old prosperity, leaving significant business and cultural legacies.
 Among the diverse businesses scope that Shanxi merchants had worked on, there are two main trades, one is the draft bank system, or Piaohao, serving as the main financial institutions, and the other is the tea trade to Mongolia and Russia, in exchange of fur and European goods.

 All piaohao were organised as single proprietaries or partnerships, where the owners carried unlimited liability.
 They concentrated on interprovincial remittances, and later on conducting government services.
 From the time of the Taiping Rebellion, when transportation routes between the capital and the provinces were cut off, piaohao began involvement with the delivery of government tax revenue.
 Piaohao grew by taking on a role in advancing funds and arranging foreign loans for provincial governments, issuing notes, and running regional treasuries.

 To successfully run a nationwide financial system, credibility was of paramount importance for the draft banks.
 There were numerous stories that Shanxi draft banks honored their bank notes even after generations or major disasters.
 An honorary system to the highest degree was a main legacy of the Shanxi merchants.

 They widely employed joint ventures among families living in the same villages or towns, yet they generally avoided using direct relative in the business management, direct relatives could only be owners together but not managers.
 This way they minimized the interference of personal bias based on kinship with professional business management.

 They were the first to separate the ownership and management of businesses, which is crucial for professional business development, such as draft bank financial systems.
 The professionalism of Shanxi Merchants was also well-known.
 Their professionalism was characterized by dedication and focus.

 The families of Shanxi Merchants were generally different from historically wealthy families, who gained wealth mainly through political privilege with key family members as bureaucrats in the court.
 A lot of Shanxi merchants tended to run businesses without ambition in politics.
 Although some of them did eventually seek higher social status by joining the Chinese bureaucratic system, and combined the business network and wealth with political power.

 China Central Television created an eight-part documentary about them in 2006.

+Wealth

+According to the Qingbai leichao (清稗類鈔) compiled by Xu Ke, fourteen of the wealthiest Shanxi merchant families in the Guangxu period, headed by the Kang Family of Pingyang, held combined assets of over thirty million taels of silver.